andychav/time-parser/README.md

 ## Future

 Improvement on some of the logic being using the regex and grammar rules, right now it accepts invalid times like 13:00pm. or 12:001am
-This exercise has left me wondering what the real world applications of a PEG are.
+This exercise has left me wondering what the real world applications of a PEG are